Self-consciousness

 Self-consciousness is a heightened sense of awareness of oneself.
-It is not to be confused with consciousness in the sense of qualia.
 Historically, "self-consciousness" was synonymous with "self-awareness", referring to a state of awareness that one exists and that one has consciousness.
-While "self-conscious" and "self-aware" are still sometimes used interchangeably, particularly in philosophy, self-consciousness is now also commonly used to refer to a preoccupation with oneself, especially with how others might perceive one's appearance or one's actions.
+While "self-conscious" and "self-aware" are still sometimes used interchangeably, particularly in philosophy, "self-consciousness" has commonly come to refer to a preoccupation with oneself, especially with how others might perceive one's appearance or one's actions.
 An unpleasant feeling of self-consciousness may occur when one realizes that one is being watched or observed, the feeling that "everyone is looking" at oneself.
 Some people are habitually more self-conscious than others.
-Unpleasant feelings of self-consciousness are sometimes associated with shyness or paranoia.
+Unpleasant feelings of self-consciousness sometimes become associated with shyness or paranoia.

+Notable opponents of self-consciousness include Thomas Carlyle.

 Impairment

 When feeling self-conscious, one becomes aware of even the smallest of one's own actions.
 Such awareness can impair one's ability to perform complex actions.

 Adolescence is believed to be a time of heightened self-consciousness.
 A person with a chronic tendency toward self-consciousness may be shy or introverted.